Ne Win: 1967 anti-Chinese riots

 Gen. Ne Win, Burmese P.M, touring the Nesher Cement Factory in Ramleh.

 In February 1963, the Enterprise Nationalization Law was passed, effectively nationalizing all major industries and prohibiting the formation of new factories.
 This law adversely affected many industrialists and entrepreneurs, especially those without full citizenship.
 The government's economic nationalization program further prohibited foreigners, including the non-citizen Chinese, from owning land, sending remittances, getting business licenses and practicing medicine.
 Such policies led to the beginnings of a major exodus of Burmese Chinese to other countries – some 100,000 Chinese left Burma.

 Since Ne Win made Burmese the medium of instruction, many Chinese-language schools had to be closed.
 When the Chinese embassy in Rangoon distributed Mao's red books in Burma, many Chinese went out on the streets in support of the Cultural Revolution.
 They were attacked by Burmese citizens, the most violent riots taking place in 1967.
 Beginning in 1967 and continuing throughout the 1970s, anti-Chinese riots continued to flare up, as many elements in Burma tried to spread the Cultural Revolution.
 Many believed they were covertly supported by the government.
 Similarly, Chinese shops were looted and set on fire.
 Public attention was successfully diverted by Ne Win from the uncontrollable inflation, scarcity of consumer items and rising prices of rice.
-The 1982 Citizenship Law further restricted Burmese citizenship for Burmese Chinese (as it stratified citizenship into three categories: full, associate, and naturalized) and severely limited Burmese Chinese, especially those without full citizenship and those holding FRCs, from attending professional tertiary schools, including medical, engineering, agricultural and economics institutions.
+The 1982 Citizenship Law further restricted Burmese citizenship for Burmese Chinese (as it stratified citizenship into three categories: full, associate, and naturalized) and severely limited Burmese Chinese, especially those without full citizenship and holders of Certificates of Registration, from attending professional tertiary schools, including medical, engineering, agricultural and economics institutions.
 During this period, the country's failing economy and widespread discrimination accelerated an emigration of Burmese Chinese out of Burma.